eternalseptember/rpi-test/README.md

     * Posts' title and body queries are highlighted.
     * Got rid of the error messages and only made the input box's outline red if there's an error.
     * Can search by date on a DateTime field, but the input has to be in month/day/year order, i.e. any combination of `MM/DD/YYYY` or `M/D/YYYY`.
+    * Can search for posts made on an anniversary date (the year input is ignored).
     * Can search by category tag, and searched tags are highlighted.
     * A checkbox to search the categories with boolean `AND` (i.e. search for posts with all selected tags) instead of the default `OR`.
     * A dropdown box to choose whether to sort results by date.